gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/get-involved.md

 and much more.
 We welcome ***all*** computer science graduate students across various departments.
 You **do not** have to be a female-identifying student to join the organization.
 We regularly send event reminders to the entire computer science graduate community via the <span style="color: orange;">grads@cs.utah.edu</span> mailing list.

-Additionally, if you are a female computer science graduate alumni and would like to serve as a mentor in the Grad-CS Women mentorship program or give a guest talk for the group, please get in touch with us.
+Additionally, if you are a KSoC computer science alumni and would like to serve as a mentor in the Grad-CS Women mentorship program or give a guest talk for the group, please contact us.

 <br />